RaghavGupta95/Assignment-2/README.md

 # Assignment-2
-#This is the first project for Penn State's cmpsc 311 project

 #Written in C
 #DO NOT ATTEMPT TO COPY THE CODE.
 IT IS KEPT TRACK OF BY THE CLASS PROFESSOR, and THE AUTHOR OF THIS PROJECT.
 #FOLLOWING IS THE ASSIGNMENT DESCRIPTION: